 In relation to photography, ‘point of view’ refers to the position the camera is in when viewing a scene.
 Are you laying on the ground, looking up at your subject?
 Are you flying in a helicopter, looking down at the landscape below?
-Or are you simply standing and looking straight-on at your subject?
-Whether you’re looking up, down, or straight-on changes the scene dramatically, and changes the way that the viewer interprets the final photograph.
-Subjects can be dramatically distorted simply by where you place your camera.
-A blade of grass can look like a skyscraper, and a skyscraper can look like a tiny little house.
-It all depends on your point of view!
+Or are you simply standing and looking straight at your subject?
+Whether you’re looking up, down, or straight on changes the scene dramatically, and changes the way that the viewer interprets the final photograph.

 While a lot of beginners probably take the majority of their photographs straight-on, it can be a good idea to start looking at subjects from different angles.
 While you probably don’t want to be known as “the photographer who always takes photos while lying down on the ground”, switching up your position every once in a while can lead to very interesting results.

 Here are a few examples of a point of view in photography.